Carlo Ancelotti leaves position as Bayern Munich coach

 But the chastening loss, coupled with Bayern's stuttering start to the domestic campaign, proved to be the final straw for a reportedly furious Karl-Heinz Rummenigge, the club's executive chairman.

+"The match in Paris clearly showed we had to take immediate action.
+Hasan Salihamidzic (the club's sporting director) and I met Carlo today for full and frank discussions where we informed him of our decision."

+Ancelotti led Bayern to the Bundesliga title in his first season in charge, after being appointed to replace Pep Guardiola last year.

-Bayern have suffered a defeat and a loss in their opening six league games to sit in third place, falling three points behind early pacesetters Borussia Dortmund.
+However, Bayern have suffered a defeat and a draw in their opening six league games this season to sit in third place, falling three points behind early pacesetters Borussia Dortmund.

+"I'd like to thank Carlo for his time working with us and I'm sorry about the way it has developed," Rummenigge added.

+"Carlo is my friend and he will remain so, but we had to take a professional decision in the interests of FC Bayern.
+I expect the team to produce a positive response and show absolute determination to achieve our targets for the season."

 Potential full-time candidates for the Bayern job include Hoffenheim coach Julian Nagelsmann, who handed Ancelotti a 2-0 defeat earlier this season, or current assistant manager Willy Sagnol, a former French international who played for the Munich club.